kajala/django-jacc/README.md

 Every entry is associated with an account, and account objects have always account type associated with them.
 Account type can have code, name and category (asset/liability account).
 Account entries also have entry types associated with them.
 Entry types can specify product code, name and entry classification (payment/settlement).
+Account entries can have parent entry defined, which can be used to represent combined account entries.

 In addition to accounts and account entries, the library has models for basic invoices.